elisa-amaral/Daily-City-News/README.md

 This project is fictional news website.
-It was coded with intermediate HTML and CSS, with the purpose of showing that it's possible to create a simple but well designed website with essential HTML tags and basic CSS.
+It was coded with intermediate HTML and CSS, with the purpose of showing that it's possible to create a simple but well designed website with intermediate HTML and CSS.

 ## Screenshot